lukestairwalker/OpenCV/README.md

 - Stereo Vision
 - Time of flight
 - structured light

+Stereo Vison: Two cameras are used to calculate the depth of an object in an image.
+The math behind this is called triangulation / epipolar geometry.
+First you extract the features of both images and try to match them.
+Then you have two points in the two 2D image coordinate systems.
+Having only one camera means having only one point in the 2D camera coordinate system.
+Because of the second camera you can calculate the depth of the feature, because the feature lies on an epipolar line in the second camera.
+To make this process easier you apply rectification.

 ## How to use this project?

 For everything described in this README file, there is a more detailed notebook e.g. `corner_detector.ipynb`, which includes more theory and some code to see the detectors in action.